Nico-Curti/pyhide/README.md

 **Does the obfuscated code requires some packages or external program to run?**

 > No, it is a pure python code... just a complicated one.

+**Can I use the package to re-obfuscate an obfuscated code?**

+> Yes you can... but you must pay attention to the string encoding: the encoding is simply made by the hex function so when the file is re-loaded the strings are restored.

 ## Limits and current issues